philhignight/robot/README.md

 - Checkpoints can verify clipboard content to ensure correct state
 - The system uses file-based communication between Node.js and Java
 - All contexts are subcontexts of the root (\_root) - the app will automatically migrate old formats
+- Click scope follows a closure-like pattern - you can access clicks from parent contexts and their siblings